The right to appeal

 - Written evidence to support your appeal should be sent in advance of the hearing.
 If you intend to rely upon special social or medical reasons for admission as part of your appeal, the appeal panel will expect to see written independent supporting evidence from a relevant professional.

-- Make sure you are familiar with the admissions policies, and, depending on the nature of your appeal, various other information in these pages such as the guidance on grammar school appeals, infant class size limit appeals, special circumstances and permanent residence.
-You are strongly advised to read all of the notes, guidance and frequently asked questions downloadable on this page.
+- Make sure you are familiar with the admissions policies, and, depending on the nature of your appeal, various other information, such as the guidance on grammar school appeals, infant class size limit appeals, special circumstances and permanent residence.
+Our school admissions glossary includes lots of useful information and you are strongly advised to read all of the notes, guidance and frequently asked questions downloadable on this page.

 - You may also wish to find out about previous years' admissions statistics for the school, and the published admissions number or PAN.
-These statistics can be found here.
+These statistics can be found on our admission policies and statistics page.

 - Remember that if your appeal is successful and the school is not your normal or nearest school then you will be responsible for transporting your child to school.